upizpp/PhiScript/docs/syntax/phi.md

 In PhiScript, there are several basic ideas:

 1. Everything is an expression
-2. Everything is a quote
+2. Except constants, everything is a reference
 3. ~~Everything is left binding (known defect)~~

 ## expression